Consequences of preserving reversibility in quantum superchannels: Non-technical overview of concepts and main results

 A quantum superchannel with one slot is \textit{pure} if the superchannel maps unitary channels into unitary channels (even if the superchannel acts on subsystems of the input unitary channels) (Figure \ref{fig:pureSuperchan}).

-\item A \textit{quantum comb} \cite{chiribella07}, (see also \cite{kretschmann05,gutoski07}) is a causally ordered superchannel with one or more slot(s).
+\item A \textit{quantum comb} \cite{chiribella07} (see also \cite{kretschmann05,gutoski07}) is a superchannel that can be realized by a quantum circuit (Figure \ref{fig:quantum_comb}).
 A quantum comb with no slots is a quantum channel and a quantum comb with $N$ slot(s) is a linear supermap which maps every quantum comb with $N-1$ slot(s) into a quantum channel (Figure \ref{fig:comb_maps_comb_to_comb}).

-It has been shown that any quantum comb can be realized by a standard causally ordered quantum circuit (Figure \ref{fig:quantum_comb}) \cite{chiribella07}.
+We call quantum combs \textit{causally ordered} superchannels.

-A quantum comb is \textit{pure} if the quantum comb maps a group of causally independent unitary channels into unitary channels (even if the comb acts on subsystems of the input unitary channels). \end{itemize}
+A quantum comb is \textit{pure} if the quantum comb maps a group of independent unitary channels into unitary channels (even if the comb acts on subsystems of the input unitary channels) \cite{araujo16}. \end{itemize}

-\begin{main1*} (Thm.\,\ref{thm:PureCombDecomposition}) Every pure quantum comb, independently of the number of slots, can be realized by a causally ordered quantum circuit containing only unitary channels without any need of auxiliary systems or discarding of subsystems (Figure \ref{fig:f89ga89hujap}). \end{main1*}
+\begin{main1*} (Thm.\,\ref{thm:PureCombDecomposition}) Every pure quantum comb, independently of the number of slots, can be realized by a quantum circuit containing only unitary channels without any need of auxiliary systems in global past or discarding of subsystems in global future (Figure \ref{fig:f89ga89hujap}). \end{main1*}

-{We emphasize that the dimensions of systems $P$, $A_I$, $A_O$, $B_I$, $B_O$, and $F$ represented in Figure \ref{fig:f89ga89hujap} are not necessarily the same.
+We emphasize that the dimensions of systems $P$, $A_I$, $A_O$, $B_I$, $B_O$, and $F$ represented in Figure \ref{fig:f89ga89hujap} are not necessarily the same.
 Note that, since the comb $\smap{R}_{\mathrm{pure}}$ {is represented by a sequence of unitary operators as} in Figure \ref{fig:f89ga89hujap}, these dimensions should satisfy certain constraints. {For instance, when $\dim A_I = \dim A_O (=: d_A)$ and $\dim B_I = \dim B_O (=: d_B)$,} we must have $\dim P=\dim F$.
 Moreover, $\dim P$ must be a multiple of {$d_A$} and $\dim F$ must be a multiple of {$d_B$}.
-In particular, when the dimension of systems $P$, $A_I$, $A_O$, $B_I$, $B_O$, and $F$ are all equivalent, pure combs can be represented without any additional wires, see Figure \ref{fig:pureCombWithSameDimension} and Cor.\,\ref{cor:dddanddd2d} (1).}
+In particular, when the dimension of systems $P$, $A_I$, $A_O$, $B_I$, $B_O$, and $F$ are all equivalent, pure combs can be represented without any additional wires, see Figure \ref{fig:pureCombWithSameDimension} and Cor.\,\ref{cor:dddanddd2d} (1).